ajrazander/hardware/README.md

 Thompson, R. I., T. J. Harmon, and M. G. Ball.
 "The rotating-saddle trap: A mechanical analogy to RF-electric-quadrupole ion trapping?."
 [Canadian journal of physics 80.12 (2002): 1433-1448.](https://cdnsciencepub.com/doi/abs/10.1139/p02-110?casa_token=sJ-Zi232CQUAAAAA:210sdULSYhZ5HpAPFgkZdPJdgjSiPTPr_pz2iESDZ3ZgZK2m6Y9824DAcgRlcHARluZ3IUUG2A)

+### Want to try it yourself?
-Please contact me and request permission before using any of the designs above.
+Please contact me and request permission before using any of the designs above per the licensing agreement.